Comparison

 Can I migrate my PDFMonkey templates to PDFops?

 If your template is fundamentally a fixed layout with variable fields: (1) Recreate the layout as a PDF template in Acrobat / Preview / LibreOffice Draw with AcroForm fields where the variables go (you can't import your HTML+Liquid template; this is the migration cost).
-(2) Name the fields to match the JSON keys you'll send.
+(2) Name the fields to match the JSON keys you'll send — the free form-field inspector confirms the names came out right.
 (3) POST template + JSON to /api/fill-form.
 (4) Get the filled PDF back.
 Liquid loops / conditionals / Chart.js graphs need to move into the calling code or stay on PDFMonkey.

 Does PDFops have a dashboard like PDFMonkey?